EnJnDeSIgn/rand-and-rollers/README.md

  Hi...
 I'm Turing's Art consultant on brainstorming and concepts,
     Metaphoric statistical math poems...And lover of everything random!
+    Copilot is my co author so I don't know who all helped with our code

     listen to my stanza, truth is in the moment but, these are just words and empty...